-To further examine this question of the effect of excess air on heat transfer, a series of 13 tests were done at various values of A, B, and d (see Fig. 5.1 for definition of these variables).
+To further study the effects of excess air, consider the following sets of data.
+A series of 13 tests were done at various values of A, B, and d (see Fig. 5.1 for definition of these variables).
 Figure 5.6 shows the heat transfer vs. minimum hot flow area.
 The minimum hot flow area is the smallest area through which hot gases will flow.
 This may be thought of as the "choke point" of the flow.
 (Since cold input gases are much more dense, they can flow through a much smaller area without being choked.)
-If dimension B is less than d/4, the choke point will be where the flow turns the corner at the top of the riser, and the minimum flow area will be Bd/4.
-If dimension B is greater than d/4, the minimum flow area will be in the riser itself, and the area will be $\pi d^2/4$.
+If dimension B is less than d/4, the choke point will be where the flow turns the corner at the top of the riser, and the minimum flow area will be π Bd.
+If dimension B is greater than d/4, the minimum flow area will be in the riser itself, and the area will be π d2/4.